Mindful/site-3/content/blog/mwe-lookup/index.md

 ![Average time by method](average_time_by_method.png)

 Moving from the naieve approach to using a Trie is arguably a fairly obvious optimization; I think the interesting part is the further speedup we get from using word frequency to inform Trie construction.
 Most importantly, it's also a good demonstration of how much it can help to have a good understanding of the data/domain you are trying to process.
-This further speedup was only possible by thinking about what the input data (English sentences) would look like.
+This further speedup was only made possible by thinking about what the distribution of the input data (words in English sentences) would look like.

 <hr/>